arivangede/AssesmentTest-UserBase/README.md

 # Laravel Project Assessment

 This is a Laravel project developed as part of an assessment test.
-The project includes the following features:
+The project includes the following spesifications & features:

 ## Frameworks & Libraries